 The Day God Spoke Through My Two-Year-Old

-This is not a story I tell to a lot of people because, well, it’s so… different.
-Usually when I share this experience, it’s in a one-on-one conversation with someone I trust, or it’s with a smaller group that I know well and feel comfortable with.
+This is not a story I tell a lot of people.
+Usually, when I share this experience, it’s in a one-on-one conversation with someone I trust, or it’s with a smaller group that I know well and feel comfortable with.

-After my daughter Rachel was born, and after being on maternity leave for six weeks, I was headed back into my regular pace in the youth ministry world.
+After my daughter, Rachel was born, and after being on maternity leave for six weeks, I was headed back into my regular pace in the youth ministry world.
 But this re-entry was much harder for me than it had been after my son was born.
 In fact, the entire postpartum experience with my daughter is something I NEVER want to experience again, and something I wouldn’t wish on anyone.
-It was a dark time when everything was hard… everything was dark… and my view of myself was particularly low.
-I remember feeling like I had no idea how to relate with teenagers anymore.
-I felt unequipped and useless…very “unable”…like everything was foreign to me.
+It was a dark time when everything was hard, everything was dark, and my view of myself was particularly low.
+I remember feeling like I had no idea how to relate to teenagers anymore.
+I felt unequipped and useless—very “unable"—like everything was foreign to me.

 One night I came home after leading a girls’ small group feeling especially down and like I had no idea what I was doing anymore.
-I was really beating myself up and doing some pretty serious negative self-talk, when my two- year-old son ran up to me and started begging me to, “Please come take a bath with me, Mommy!”
+I was really beating myself up and doing some pretty serious negative self-talk, when my two-year-old son ran up to me and started begging me, “Please come take a bath with me, Mommy!”